DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 ..
 Note::

-	If the compressed output of a Deflate operation using Dynamic Huffman Encoding is too big to fit in an intermediate buffer, then the operation will fall back to fixed compression rather than failing the operation.
+	If the compressed output of a Deflate operation using Dynamic Huffman Encoding is too big to fit in an intermediate buffer, then the operation will be split into smaller operations and their results will be merged afterwards.
+	This is not possible if any checksum calculation was requested - in such case the code falls back to fixed compression.
 	To avoid this less performant case, applications should configure the intermediate buffer size to be larger than the expected input data size (compressed output size is usually unknown, so the only option is to make